Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Dogs don’t interact with bunches of other dogs every day, the way people expose themselves riding buses or during work and social events.
 Show dogs and other performance canine athletes, as well as those visiting dog parks, boarding facilities, or daycare risk more exposure by coming in contact with other dogs.
 Proper vaccinations help protect pets if exposed.

 What about dog flu?
 Back in 2015, a localized outbreak in Chicago affected about a thousand dogs.
 Since that time, they have identified cases in almost every state.
 Unlike people, dog flu isn’t seasonal and can happen at any time.
-Organizations that track the canine influenza virus reported outbreaks in 8 states in late 2021, in northeast states, in California and Florida, and in Texas.
+Organizations that track the canine influenza virus reported 263 positive H3N2 cases in 15 states in 2024, mostly in northeast states, in California and Florida, and in Texas.

 TWO DIFFERENT DOG FLU VIRUSES